janlelis/unibits/README.md

 - Lighter orange for unassigned codepoints which are also ignorable
 - Random color for all other codepoints

+The same colors are used in the higher-level companion tool [uniscribe](https://github.com/janlelis/uniscribe).

 ## Setup

 Make sure you have Ruby installed and installing gems works properly.
 Then do: